-+ Marketing and Communications
+- + Marketing and Communications

 - + General Management

 - + Operations

 - + Corporate Banking

 - + E-learning Consultancy

 - + Academic Lecturer

 - + Customer Service

 - + Civil Service

-Cathy Castling, TranslationStudying languages gave me the chance to start my own business abroad.
-I loved studying in Spain and Germany during my international placement year and I knew that I wanted to move abroad after graduating.
-The opportunity to interact with the language and culture in each country, as well as develop my own skills, gave me the confidence I needed to achieve this and start my own translation business.
+Cathy Castling, Studying languages gave me the chance to start my own business abroad.
+I loved studying in Spain and Germany Translator during my international placement year and I knew that I wanted to move abroad after graduating.
+The opportunity Former student BA Hons Spanish to interact with the language and culture in each country, and German Studies, MA as well as develop my own skills, gave me the confidence Translation I needed to achieve this and start my own translation business.
 The teaching staff and community within the

-Jamie Gamble, Business Development Team Lead Former student in BA Hons Management Studies and European Languages (German) Studying languages alongside Management allowed me to apply my business knowledge and skills to a Germanspeaking marketing role during my year abroad.
+Jamie Gamble Business Development Representative Former student in BA Hons Management Studies and European Languages (German)

+Studying languages alongside Management allowed me to apply my business knowledge and skills to a Germanspeaking marketing role during my year abroad.
 I had the opportunity to rebuild the organisation's solutions portfolio, assist with webinars and marketing events, undertake French and German translations and even conduct interviews for new interns.
-After my degree, I took a role as a Business Development Representative in Berlin and I am now developing the business base in London.
+After my degree, I took a role as a Business Development Representative in Berlin.

-school made my experience truly fantastic.
+department made my experience truly fantastic.